-The first train from Brussels to Antwerp leaves at 00:17 from Brussels-Midi.
+The first train from Brussels to Antwerp leaves at 11:03.
 Times and services may vary during weekends and holidays.

-The last train from Brussels to Antwerp leaves at 23:49 from Brussels-Midi.
+The last train from Brussels to Antwerp leaves at 10:56.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Brussels to Antwerp cover a distance of around 26 miles (42 km) during the journey.